 Lhermitte’s sign is a short, intense sensation that feels similar to an electric shock passing down the neck and spine and radiating through the trunk and limbs.

-Some people refer to Lhermitte’s sign as the
+Some people refer to Lhermitte’s sign as the barber chair phenomenon because it can happen when a person bends their head forward rapidly.

 In this article, we look at why Lhermitte’s sign happens and how it relates to MS. We also discuss the treatment options and explain when someone should see a doctor about this symptom.